PeculiarVentures/2key-ratchet/README.md

     });
 ```

-Create your PreKey message bundle:
+Then create your PreKey message bundle:

 ```javascript
 let bundle = new DKeyRatchet.PreKeyBundleProtocol();